larsiusprime/tdrpg-mod-docs/README.md

 #2.
 Core Data Files and **index.xml**

-As you can see from the previous section, there’s a lot of data files!
+As you can see from [section 1.3](01_03_overview.md), there’s a lot of data files!
 Fortunately, the most important data is in only a few of them.
 These are the “core” data files, and they’ll be the ones we’ll talk about first.

 They are: